The Art of 3-Betting: Part 2

 Building the pot with the goods

 Let’s envisage a situation.
-A weaker player opens to 3x the big blind in middle position and we are on the button.
-We have KhQh, us and the opener both have over 100bb.
+A weaker player opens to 3x the big blind in the middle position and we are on the button.
+We have KhQh, us, and the opener both have over 100bb.
 We predict that this player will be raising more hands can they should from this position and will also call 3-bets with weaker holdings like JTo and K5ss.
-So maybe we should 3bet but then again there that’s voice in your head that says what if they decide to 4bet us?
+So maybe we should 3bet but then again there that’s a voice in your head that says what if they decide to 4bet us?
 Better just play it safe and flat call.
 So we do:

 The flop is KsKd7s.

 There is 8.5bb in the pot we have 110bb each in our stack, we have an amazing hand but there isn’t much money in the pot.
-It’s going to be hard to get lots of money from our opponent unless they have a weaker King, AA or QQ or maybe the nut flush draw.
+It’s going to be hard to get lots of money from our opponent unless they have a weaker King, AA, or QQ, or maybe the nut flush draw.

 Let’s say in an alternative universe we decide to 3bet preflop to 10x the big blind and our opponent calls (which will happen most of the time), there is now around 23bb in the pot before the flop is dealt.
-Both players have 100bb their stack, so in other words roughly four times the pot size back.
+Both players have 100bb their stack so in other words roughly four times the pot size back.

 The flop (even in an alternative universe) is the same:

 Notice that we do now not have the problem of wondering how we get money into the pot as there already plenty of money in the pot because we 3bet preflop.
-So in this sense 3betting makes poker simpler, not more complicated!
+So in this sense, 3betting makes poker simpler, not more complicated!

 The turn the 4h.

 Seeing all those wonderful real or electronic chips in the middle our opponents decides to go for it and jam all in.
-We snap call, and fade the flush draw on the river and receive a full double up.
+We snap call, fade the flush draw on the river and receive a full double up.

 It’s pretty clear that our decision to 3bet and not flat call preflop, played a key role in improving the outcome of this situation right?